Biggest EuroMillions Jackpot Ever

 Biggest Sterling Jackpot

-The biggest Millionaire Raffle draw, known as the 100 Millionaires Raffle, took place on Friday 27th July 2012 and holds the current world record for the highest number of millionaires created in a single night.
-The raffle offered UK EuroMillions players the chance to win one hundred £1 million raffle prizes and coincided with the opening of the much anticipated and hugely successful 2012 London Olympics, which had been partially funded through sales of UK Lotto and UK EuroMillions tickets.
-Out of the 100 prizes offered, 97 of the winning ticket holders from the draw came forward to claim their prize.
+The 100 Millionaires Raffle Draw took place on Friday 27th July 2012 and holds the world record for creating the largest number of millionaires in one night.
+The special version of Millionaire Raffle, as it was known at the time, coincided with the opening of the 2012 London Olympics, which had been partially funded through sales of Lotto and EuroMillions tickets in the UK.
+Of the 100 prizes offered, 97 of the winning ticket holders from the draw came forward to claim their awards within the 180-day deadline.